Syntaks-Code-Vault/ttihp0p2-demosiine/docs/info.md

 ## How it works

-The project structure is as shown below
+The project structure is as shown below:
 ```
 tt_um_demosiine_sda           : The main project :)
 ├── vga_controller            : Just a refactor of the standard hvsync_generator